jameel-maayah/chess/README.md

 # chess

-In-progress chess engine implemented in C++ using Monte Carlo Tree Search (MCTS) inspired by the AlphaGo and AlphaZero training frameworks.
+Neural chess engine implemented in C++ using Monte Carlo Tree Search (MCTS) inspired by the AlphaGo and AlphaZero reinforcement learning frameworks, capable of learning chess starting from zero knowledge.
 The engine combines MCTS with a neural network for position evaluation and policy prediction.

 The network produces:
 - A valuation of the current position via the value head